 The problem arises when your face is used by others without your consent, known as ” identity theft “, and in most countries it is a genuine legal term that is directly related to a genuine legally punishable crime.

-AI can not only create fictional faces extremely quickly, but it can replicate your face extremely quickly and digitally (not physically) place you anywhere, commonly referred to as “deep fakes”.
+AI can not only create fictional faces quickly, but it can replicate your face extremely fast and digitally (not physically) place you anywhere, commonly referred to as “deep fakes”.

 No different to us changing how we look or replicating our own face for personal use with a Photo etc , except for the speed and accuracy at which we do it.